shaanbanday/shaanbanday/README.md

 👋 Hey there, I'm Shaan, a third-year Mechanical Engineering Student at the Univesity of Waterloo.
 I participated in Hack the North 2024 and have been coding since high school.
-For the most part, I just code for fun because we all know that software "engineering" isn't real engineering.
+For the most part, though, I just code for fun because we all know that software "engineering" isn't real engineering.

 Anyways, some of my key areas of interest include:
 - 🌡️ Thermal Engineering